dannyhogan/component-todo-list/README.md

 ### A basic todo list written in Vanilla JavaScript using class based components!

-Customizable colors, saved to local storage.
+Customizable colors saved to local storage.
 Who doesn't like color customization?!